 The view is taken from the green dot in the small 1748 map here below.
-In the description below the plate Vasi made reference to: 1) Basilica Vaticana (S. Pietro); 2) Small Dome of Cappella Clementina); 3) Cavalry Barracks near Porta Cavalleggeri; 4) Hill of Sant'Onofrio, a section of the Janiculum.
-All topics are covered in more detail in other pages.
-The small map shows also: 5) Porta Fabrica.
+In the description below the plate Vasi made reference to: 1) Basilica Vaticana (S. Pietro); 2) Cupolino del Vignola; 3) Cavalry Barracks near Porta Cavalleggeri; 4) Hill of Sant'Onofrio.
+1), 3) and 4) are covered in more detail in other pages.
+The map shows also 5) Porta Fabrica.

-Porta Fabrica was not protected by towers or bastions and only a damaged coat of arms indicates its location.
+The gate was not protected by towers or bastions and only a damaged coat of arms indicates its location.

 The XVIth century fortifications of the Vatican included two circular towers which can be seen behind this section of the walls; one of the towers was used in the early XXth century for radio broadcasting.
 Today Radio Vaticana is broadcasted from S. Maria di Galeria.